 The balancing measures available to us constitute Balancing Services.
-The Balancing Services are defined in Standard Condition C1 of NGESO's ational Grid's Electricity Transmission Licence.
+The Balancing Services are defined in Standard Condition C1 of National Grid's Electricity Transmission Licence.
 A detailed explanation of these Balancing Services is provided in the Procurement Guidelines.

 5 Emergency Instructions